Oenanthe crocata aka Hemlock Water Dropwort

 Hemlock Water Dropwort, Water Hemlock, Water Dropwort

-How to care for Hemlock Water Dropwort
+How difficult is it to take care of Hemlock Water Dropwort

 Hemlock Water Dropwort is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.